Menu

 The Voices

-Veronica Levi - Oral History interview recorded on 27 March 2017 at Laviam, Milne Bay Province
+Margo Doilegu - Oral History interview recorded on 06 April 2017 at Alotau, Milne Bay Province

-Nigebolena Buama - Oral History interview recorded on 05 April 2017 at Ahioma, Milne Bay Province
+Galahodi Delidelito - Oral History interview recorded on 24 March 2017 at Gamadoudou, Milne Bay Province

-Barbra Damaya - Oral History interview recorded on 04 April 2017 at Alotau, Milne Bay Province
+Baroni Douglas - Oral History interview recorded on 12 April 2017 at Bou, Milne Bay Province

 These stories bring to light many forgotten voices, the voices of the people of Papua New Guinea.
 Listening to them is a moving experience.
 Some of the people who contributed describe their own experiences during World War Two.
 In other cases, the voices belong to their children and grandchildren, who relate the stories that have been handed down to them.